Services for Classic bike Ignition & Electrical systems

 • Checking the maximum available spark HT Voltage;

-By performing this test we can be confident that the magneto you fit to your engine will be at peak performance and will remain reliable for years to come
+By performing this test, we can be confident that the magneto you fit your engine will be at peak performance and will remain reliable for years to come

 Electronic Ignition Conversions for Magneto

-In the 1940s the LUCAS E3H (40 Watt) unit was used extensively on a variety of British single cylinder engines later to be replaced by the more powerful LUCAS E3L (60 Watt).
+In the 1940s, the LUCAS E3H (40 Watt) unit was used extensively on various British single-cylinder engines, later replaced by the more powerful LUCAS E3L (60 Watt).

-If the dynamo was to be fully restored a new armature and field coil would be fitted together with new bearings.
-The outer body would be Nickel plated and the alloy ends bead blasted.
-New brushes would be fitted and then the dynamo would be thoroughly tested.
+If the dynamo were fully restored a new armature and field coil would be fitted together with new bearings.
+The outer body would be Nickel plated, and the alloy ends bead blasted.
+New brushes would be fitted, and then the dynamo would be thoroughly tested.

-The dynamo is then fitted to the CRYPTON ELECTRICAL TEST BENCH to be driven as if the dynamo were fitted to the engine.
+The dynamo is then fitted to the CRYPTON ELECTRICAL TEST BENCH to simulate being fitted to the engine.
 This test confirms the dynamo will charge when fitted to the engine and in the correct polarity for the earthing system on the bike.

-The faster a dynamo turns the more voltage it produces - the system voltage is set by the voltage regulator.
-The simple conversion is to fit an electronic regulator box in place of the original electromechanical device.
-This does mean that the cut in rpm is a little higher to reach the 12 volts however this is not a problem.
+The faster a dynamo turns, the more voltage it produces - the voltage regulator sets the system voltage.
+So the simple conversion is to fit an electronic regulator box in place of the original electromechanical device.
+This does mean that the cut in rpm is a little higher to reach the 12 volts; however, this is not a problem.

-For the BSA A7 &A10 SRM produce a Dynamo belt drive kit to replace the dynamo chain.
-This will also 'gear up' the dynamo drive to speed up the dynamo rpm in relation to the crankshaft.
+For the BSA A7 &A10 SRM, produce a Dynamo belt drive kit to replace the dynamo chain.
+This will also ‘gear up’ the dynamo drive to speed up the dynamo rpm concerning the crankshaft.

-For Technical details, Availability and Pricing please contact us.
+For Technical details, Availability and Pricing, please get in touch with us.